lowrank/lowrank.github.io/_posts/2019-06-13-inverse-problem-on-point-source.md

 ### Single Frequency Measurements

-Instead of taking multiple frequencies, when only one fixed frequency $$k$$, the point sources can be determined by partial data or full data from the Dirichlet to Neumann map on the boundary or far field data.
+Instead of taking multiple frequencies, when only one fixed frequency $$k$$, the point sources can be determined by partial data or full data from certain Cauchy data on the boundary or far field data.
 Algebraic method creates a polynomial
 $$
 P(x,y,z) = e^{i2\pi k z}\prod_{j=1}^S (x+iy - (x_j + iy_j))
 $$